Effect of the Quark-Gluon Vertex on Dynamical Chiral Symmetry Breaking: Gap equation: preliminaries and the gluon propagator

-Here $q=k-p$, $C_{F}=4/3$, and $\Lambda_{UV}$ is the ultraviolet mass regulator. $Z_1$ and $Z_2$ are the quark and quark-gluon vertex renormalization constants, respectively, which depend on the UV regulator and the renormalization point $\mu$.
-This equation, also known as \emph{gap equation}, involves not only the quark propagator $S(p)$, but also the gluon propagator $D_{\mu\nu}(q)$ and the fully dressed quark-gluon vertex $\Gamma_{\nu}(k,P)$.
-Each of those green functions, which also depend on the renormalization point, obey their own Schwinger-Dyson equations.
-This yields an infinite tower of coupled equations, which must be systematically truncated in order to extract the encoded physics.
+Here $q=k-p$, $C_{F}=4/3$ and $\int_k \equiv \int^\Lambda \frac{d^{4}k}{(2\pi)^{4}}$. $Z_1$ and $Z_2$ are the renormalization constants for the QGV and the quark propagator, respectively, which depend on the ultraviolet regulator ($\Lambda$) and the renormalization point ($\mu$).
+This equation, also known as the \emph{gap equation}, involves not only the full quark propagator, $S(p)$, but also the full gluon propagator, $D_{\mu\nu}(q)$, and the fully dressed QGV, $\Gamma_{\nu}(k,P)$.
+Each of these Green functions also depend on the renormalization point.
+However, we have not explicitly displayed this dependence for notational convenience.
+Moreover, they obey their own SDEs.
+This intricate structure yields an infinite tower of coupled equations, which must be systematically truncated in order to extract the encoded physics.
+Regardless of the truncation scheme, the full quark propagator, representing a Dirac particle, can be defined in terms of two scalar functions, namely the mass function, $M(p^{2})$, and the quark wavefunction renormalization, $Z(p^{2};\mu^2)$, such that: